YIFANK/YIFANK.github.io/docs/Physics/F=ma Guide.md

 \end{aligned}
 $$

 The first equation is derived from Newton's second law while the second one is a result of energy conservation.
 They are both very important to know about.

+#### Mass on a spring

 Take the most classical example of a mass $m$ that moves horizontally while attaching to a spring with spring constant $k$.
 If the system is left at rest at the equilibrium position, then no net force is acting on the mass.
 Otherwise, we would have the restoring elastic force by the Hooke's law:

 $$
 F=-kx